RoiCorporation/tfg-firmware/README.md

 Serial terminal program to view logs and interact with the Pico over USB (UART/stdio).

 ### Doxygen
-Handles documentation generation on the go.
+Improves how javadoc comments are generated in each function.

+### Ceedling
+Testing tool that combines Unity and CMock to make it easier to unit test data-handling functions in the firmware.